timothymarois/TableQuery/README.md

 TableQuery does not do the actual sorting of columns.
 The server sends the proper order that will be displayed.
 It is built for speed, and simplistic coding for efficiency.

+This is still underdevelopment, use at your own risk.

 JSON
 --